discretegames/runmany/README.md

 # .many Syntax

 The .many file format is what runmany expects when given a file to run.
-(Though, of course, ".many" is not required as an extension.)
+Though, of course, ".many" is not required as an extension.
 Since .many files may contain syntax from arbitrary programming languages, a small, unique set of syntax was required to demarcate the various parts.

-## Comments and EOF Trigger
+## Comments and EOF Marker

 Though not crucial, comments and a way to prematurely exit are provided for convenience as part of .many file syntax.